Table of Contents

 The program has two tiers; the Fee Plan and the Deductible Plan.
 Placement into one of these tiers is based on income.
 Both of these plans are Medicare wraparound programs, which means the benefits wrap around those benefits provided by a Medicare Part D plan, which is Medicare’s prescription drug plan.
-When making a prescription purchase, Medicare Part D is the first payer and then this program contributes towards those costs the Part D plan does not cover.
+Therefore, to participate in EPIC, one must have Medicare Part D. When making a prescription purchase, Medicare Part D is the first payer and then this program contributes towards those costs the Part D plan does not cover.

 There is an annual fee that ranges between $8 and $300 and is based on income for the Fee Plan.
 There is no charge to participate in the Deductible Plan.